This is a lecture from someone I hold in high regard and recommend listening to for those in search of truth and honesty in art and beyond.

-Film, also seems to bring out the fanboy in me.
+Film, funnily enough also seems to bring out the fanboy in me more than music.
 I have two well known film-based fascination.
 One is with cult Japanese animation studio Studio Ghibli, who have crafted cinematic masterpieces such as Spirited Away and Princess Mononoke- the latter to which I based a suite of music off for my final recital (which an excerpt of can be found on this site).
 It wouldn’t be the first time I’ve sung praise of Studio Ghibli on this site but man, their films are so real, warm and transportive and still wrapped up in this package of overwhelming auditory and visual beauty.
 All their best characters transcend the good/evil polarity and are all flawed humans, just like all of us, with wilful and honest sides to their stories.
 There are no baddies, only people.

 My other film fascination is with against-the-mould L.A. screenwriter Charlie Kaufman, penman of films such as Eternal Sunshine of a Spotless Mind, Being John Malkovich, Adaption as well as writer and director of my (tied) favourite film Synecdoche, New York.